DarbazAli/50Projects50Days/README.md

 ## Day 16 - Drink Water

-Filling a glass of water with different precentage.
+Filling a glass of water with different percentage.

 ## Day 17 - Movie App